Max-We/Tetris-Gymnasium/docs/index.md

 ## Background

 Tetris Gymnasium tries to solve problems of other environments by being modular, understandable and adjustable.
-You can read more about the background in our paper: _Piece by Piece: Assembling a Modular Reinforcement Learning Environment for Tetris_ (SOON).
+You can read more about the background in our paper: _Piece by Piece: Assembling a Modular Reinforcement Learning Environment for Tetris_ ([Preprint on EasyChair](https://easychair.org/publications/preprint/154Q)).

 Abstract: